-For the past six years, the City Council has always adopted a balanced budget by July 1, even though it has proven not to be sustainable in the long term.
-Over time, the community has endured service cuts, while the City organization has reduced its staffing and labor groups have agreed to wage concessions — yet there still remains a financial problem we must deal with at the City.
+Over the past several years, the City Council has always adopted a balanced budget by July 1, even though it has proven not to be sustainable in the long term.
+Over time, the community has endured service cuts, while the City organization has reduced its staffing and labor groups have agreed to wage concessions.
+The City has taken steps to deal with sustaining its budget.

-Here are four major strategies to address the unprecedented level of budget problems the City of Fremont is facing:
+Here are four major strategies the City has implemented: